Characters: Hellsing Organization

-- Hey, You!: At first, he purposely refused to call his apprentice by her name Seras Victoria, resorting instead to the sneering alias "Police Girl" which shows his disdain for her reluctance to drink blood and embrace her vampire nature in full extent.
+- Hey, You!: At first, he purposely refused to call his apprentice by her name Seras Victoria, resorting instead to the sneering alias "Police Girl", which shows his disdain for her reluctance to drink blood and embrace her vampire nature in full extent.
 Thankfully, he gets a lot better by the series' end, either calling Seras by her name or using "Police Girl" as an affectionate nickname.

 - Historical Villain Upgrade: Ladies and gentlemen, we present Vlad "Dracula" Tepes III.

 - Humans Are Special: He believes this with all his being.
-While sometimes he would sneer at humans, for Alucard they are the pinnacle of the creation of God and those worthy to inherit earth, to the point that he refuses to die except at the hands of a human it's the reason why he breaks in tears when Anderson transforms himself with the Nail.
+While sometimes he would sneer at humans, for Alucard they are the pinnacle of the creation of God and those worthy to inherit Earth, to the point that he refuses to die except at the hands of a human.
+It's the reason why he breaks down in tears when Anderson transforms himself with the Nail.

 - I Am a Monster: Which he will gleefully tell you.
 Though it turns out that Alucard plays this trope straight.
 As powerful as he is, he deeply regrets his choice to become a monster and holds a great deal of respect for those who choose to remain human in such a dangerous world.
 Anderson's use of Helena's Nail, and then his death after reverting back to an ordinary human, actually drives Alucard to hysterical tears.

-- I Hate You, Vampire Dad: He receives this treatment from Seras sometimes and he doesn't improve this status until much later in the series either, mostly because he has a jerkass attitude towards her and enjoys mocking and scaring her.
+- I Hate You, Vampire Dad: Alucard receives this treatment from Seras sometimes and he doesn't improve this status until much later in the series either, mostly because he has a jerkass attitude and enjoys mocking and scaring her.
 It isn't until Seras begins to embrace her vampire self (while also retaining the best aspects of her human side) that master and apprentice come to truly appreciate and respect each other.

 - Immune to Bullets: His usual tactic is to let his opponents perforate him utterly... and then regenerate and get right back up again.
 Interestingly, without taking his regenerative abilities into account, he seems to be more susceptible to them than any other vampire.